l33tdaima/l33tdaima/p557e/README.md

 Note: In the string, each word is separated by single space and there will not be any extra space in the string.

+## Solution
+Reverse word by word which is delimited by space, don't forget the last word which doesn't have space delimiter.

 #MSFT #APPL

 #String